lruepke/FEM_lecture/sphinx/source/lecture1/fdm_intro.rst

     \frac{\partial T}{\partial x} =
     \lim_{\Delta x \rightarrow 0} \frac{T(x + \Delta x) - T(x)}{\Delta x}

 In our case, the above derivative describes the change in temperature with x (our space coordinate).
-In numerics, we always deal with discrete functions (as opposed to continuous functions), which only exist at grid points (Fig. \ref{fig:dike_setup}).
+In numerics, we always deal with discrete functions (as opposed to continuous functions), which only exist at grid points :numref:`dike_setup`.
 We can therefore translate the above equation into computer readable form:

 .. math::
     :label: eq:FD_heat_flow_d2